LoyolaChicagoBooks/introcs-csharp/rst/twodim.rst

     new **type** ``[`` *intExpression1*\ ``,`` *intExpression2* ``]``

-where the expressions evaluate to positive integers for the dimensions.
+where the expressions evaluate to integers for the dimensions.

 To assign the 8 in the table above, consider that it is in the second row in normal counting, but we start array indices at 0, so there are